network-international/card-management-sdk-ios-sample-app/README.md

 Sample application illustrating the use of the Card Management SDK for iOS

 ## Requirements
-This project was configured with Xcode 15 and target iOS varions 15.
+This project was configured with Xcode 15 and target iOS version 15.

 ## Installation
 The project uses [CocoaPods](https://cocoapods.org/) package manager to attach SDK as a dependency,